ZKCamp/noir-toy-hashing-assignment/README.md

     ```
     git clone CLONE_URL
     ```

+-   **Go to your forked repo and under Actions make sure that github actions on forked repo are enabled.**

 -   Make changes to the `src/main.nr` file.
 Add your hashing logic to `calculate_hash` function.
 The function should take in a value and return its hash.

 -   Run Tests